Skip to Content

 Indonesia is the country with the best diving in the world, that is my experience traveling diving and working as a dive instructor for years.
-The 17 000 islands making up this island country offers spectacular diving no matter what you love while diving; clean water, still water or strong currents and everything from the smallest weird critters to the world’s biggest fish and amazing marine mammals.
+The 17 000 islands making up this island country offer spectacular diving no matter what you love while diving; clean water, still water, or strong currents and everything from the smallest weird critters and rare species to the world’s biggest fish and amazing marine mammals.
+The water temperature is nice for diving all over Indonesia.
+The main islands are the easiest to reach by direct flights, from there smaller domestic flights, ferries, and a short boat ride are usually the way to get to the best diving destinations.

 The Best Scuba Diving in Indonesia – Where to Go

-Indonesia is populated by about 2500 fish species, that is more than double The Red Sea or the Great Barrier Reef.
-For incredible biodiversity Raja Ampat is the place to go.
-This country is a Mecca of muck diving, you can find the blue ring octopus, hairy frogfish, flamboyant cuttlefish, pygmy sea-horse and many other wonderful creatures, the Lembeh strait is the place to go.
+Indonesia is populated by about 2500 fish species, which is more than double The Red Sea or the Great Barrier Reef.
+For incredible biodiversity, Raja Ampat is one of the best places to go.
+This country is a Mecca of muck diving, you can find the blue ring octopus, hairy frogfish, flamboyant cuttlefish, pygmy sea horse, and many other wonderful creatures, the Lembeh strait is the place to go.
 Do dive in strong currents with big pelagic species like tunas, sharks and schools of massive manta rays visit Komodo Island.
+This is a bucket list destination for scuba divers.
+Looking for a real remote dive spot?
+The Banda Sea is one of the last frontiers to explore.
+Including the Banda Islands, Seram, Ambon, Wetar, Kai, and Aru Islands with steep drop-offs and huge schools of fish, the pelagic species, critters, and hammerhead sharks make a liveaboard trip to the Banda Sea very special.

 Muck Diving in Indonesia

-Muck diving is a type of Macro diving, you do not dive in mud or sewage, conditions can be great.
-During muck diving you hunt for small, weird and wonderful creatures that most people doesn’t even know exist!
+Muck diving is a type of Macro diving, you do not dive in mud or sewage in shallow waters, the dive conditions can be great.
+During muck diving, you hunt for small, weird, and wonderful creatures that most people don’t even know exist!
 The Lembeh Strait is my favorite muck diving spot, see our Lembeh Dive Guide, home to some of the strangest and most rare marine animals in existence.
-Ambon Island and the north of Bali around Amed also has excellent muck diving.
+Ambon Island and the north of Bali around Amed also have excellent muck diving.

 Drift Diving around Indonesia

-Around Komodo there are some amazing spots for drift diving with sharks, big fish and manta rays.
+Around Komodo, there are some amazing spots for drift diving with sharks, big fish, and manta rays.
 Diving in currents around Nusa Penida close to Bali is also top drift diving sites.
+Drift diving is often more suited for advanced divers so check with your dive operator.

 Diving to explore the Biodiversity of Indonesia

-Raja Ampat is one of the most biodiverse places to dive in the world with literally everything, thousands of species of coral and from the smallest alien critters to massive manta rays and whale sharks around these beautiful islands in West Papua, Indonesia.
-Komodo National Park near Flores and Wakatobi near Sulawesi are also incredible.
+Indonesia is in the heart of the Coral Triangle, also called the Amazon of the Seas, representing about three-quarters of the world’s coral species.
+Raja Ampat is one of the most biodiverse places to dive in the world with literally everything, thousands of species of beautiful corals and from the smallest alien critters to massive manta rays and whale sharks around these beautiful islands in West Papua, Indonesia.
+Komodo National Park near Flores and Wakatobi near Sulawesi is also incredible.

 Liveaboard Diving in Indonesia

-With thousands of islands spread over a large area and some of the best dive sites very remote, liveaboard diving in Indonesia is a fantastic way to explore remote reefs.
+With thousands of volcanic islands spread over a large area and some of the best dive sites being very remote, liveaboard diving in Indonesia is one of the best ways to explore the coral gardens and remote reefs.

 Why dive from a Liveaboard Boat in Indonesia?

-- It is awesome to wake up on the dive site and role into the water after breakfast!
+• It is awesome to wake up on the dive site and roll into the water after breakfast!

 Some Awesome Liveaboard Boats in 2023!